Carolyn Boone Lewis Banner 1200x400 (Carolyn in the center)

 1. Must be an AHA member in good standing.

-2. Must have registered for the Health Equity Roadmap and completed the Health Equity Transformation Assessment (HETA) by the time of application.
+2. Must have completed the Health Equity Transformation Assessment (HETA) by the time of application.

 Hospitals and health systems can apply to one of the following three categories: